JJNod88/PP1_html_css/README.md

         * I used font styling across the site.
 This includes font spacing for (header) and line heights (p's and addresses) to make text easier to read.

 # Accessibility
+    Semantic HTML - Headers, ULs provide addiitoal functionality and operation by keyboard, tab keys and enter.
+    Text Content - HTML strucutre, headings p and lists, screen reader can have indiciators to read out, so the way site flows can help the screen reader
+    Page Layouts - section and navs, provides screen reader hekps UI Controls - Buttons links and Forms.
+Browsers can be accessed using. akeyboard, using tab.
+    Form Labels - Connecting Inputs to Labels, id and for. scren Readers can lavel fields Aria Attributes - Aria - acceisble rich internet applications.
+    Alt for CSS Images

 # Responsiveness
 * Structure: